hunkstalker/.Net/README.md

 # Description
-Practice projects for desktop, web and mobile with .Net
+Practice projects for desktop, web and mobile with .Net ecosystem.

 **Done**